-When we think of the famous myth of Sisyphus, a former king that was punished for his divine-surpassing ego to bring an ultimately-sliding stone upon a hill for eternity, we think of a state of eternal suffering, and even today his name is used to describe an activity that is terribly monotonous and/or too boring to be sufferable.
+When we think of the famous myth of Sisyphus, a former king who was punished for his hubris by being forced to roll a boulder up a hill for eternity, we think of a state of eternal suffering.
+Even today, his name is used to describe an activity that is terribly monotonous and/or too boring to be bearable.

-However, if we are to look at one of the most iconic horror-slasher villains, the hockey-masked Jason Voorhees, we can detect a similarity between Jason's personality and mission with that of Sisyphus, but instead of pushing a rock to the top of the hill, Jason is forced by resurrection to destroy humanity, a goal of which, like that of Sisyphus, will never come to full fruition, as Jason's bloodthirsty motive that killed hundreds if not thousands of people, will technically never suffice in his quest to fully eradicate humanity, as hundreds/thousands of victims will never come into a full equation with the billions of humans whose large portion he may never be able to touch, due to them being so many for one undead killer.
+However, if we are to look at one of the most iconic horror-slasher villains, the hockey-masked Jason Voorhees, we can detect a similarity between Jason's personality and mission with that of Sisyphus.
+Both are driven by a relentless and ultimately futile quest.
+But instead of pushing a rock to the top of a hill, Jason is forced by resurrection to destroy humanity.
+Like Sisyphus, Jason will never achieve his goal.
+His bloodthirsty motive has killed hundreds, if not thousands, of people, but this will never be enough to eradicate humanity.
+There are simply too many people for one undead killer to kill.

-This is what therefore distinguishes Jason Voorhees and Sisyphus; the same distinguishing that can be admired and even inspirational, minus, of course, the specific activity Jason does.
+This is what distinguishes Jason Voorhees and Sisyphus.
+It is the same distinguishing quality that can be admired and even inspirational, minus, of course, the specific activity Jason does.

-This also raises the question as to what is more preferable – is it truly a better option to suffer monotony like Sisyphus, or to embrace it like Jason, instead of seeing it as a form of punishment, but a source of emissary?
+This also raises the question as to what is more preferable.
+Is it truly a better option to suffer monotony like Sisyphus, or to embrace it like Jason?
+Instead of seeing it as a form of punishment, we can see it as a source of empowerment.
 This comparison teaches us the importance of avoiding counter-productive mindsets that make life harder for us than it could be.